Cigna profit beats as HealthSpring deal boosts premiums

 Earnings rose 14 percent in the international segment, which sells supplemental insurance to individuals overseas, including to employees working abroad.

-Cigna shares were up 3.6 percent at $41.67 on Thursday afternoon on the New York Stock Exchange.
+Cigna shares were up 5.2 percent to $42.33 in morning trade on the New York Stock Exchange.

-Reporting by Esha Dey in Bangalore; Editing by Viraj Nair, Lisa Von Ahn, Sofina Mirza-Reid and Matthew Lewis
+Reporting by Esha Dey in Bangalore and Rans Pierson in New York; Editing by Viraj Nair, Lisa Von Ahn and Sofina Mirza-Reid